ElmerReal/Trambo-Docker-Compose/README.md

 This file allows run and comunicate multiple containers easly.
 The services declared were:
 - flaskserver

+This service works on the port number 5000

-For this service were nedeed build a specific image based on the Dockerfile located in the folder [/flasksserver](/flaskserver)
+For this service were needed build a specific image based on the Dockerfile located in the folder [/flaskserver](/flaskserver)

+Also were declared a link with redisdb service in order to communicate the redis db with this flask application.

 ```
 flaskserver:
     build: flaskserver